Bobby Grier (American football player): 1956 Sugar Bowl

-Georgia Tech won the game 7-0.
+Georgia Tech won the game 7–0.
 The margin of victory mostly resulted from a disputed first quarter 31-yard pass interference penalty which was called on Grier, giving Georgia Tech a first and goal on the Pitt 1-yard line.
 The Yellow Jackets scored the game's only touchdown on the next play.
 Photographic evidence later strongly indicated the referee's call was incorrect.

 The irony of the bad call is that it was made by referee Rusty Coles, from the Pittsburgh area, who had no objective in making the wrong call, but simply made a mistake, which he admitted after seeing the game films.

 Grier finished the game as its leading rusher with 51 yards.
 After the game, he protested the pass interference call, but praised the Georgia Tech players, saying "They were good sportsmen, perhaps the best I've played against all season.
 They played hard, but clean.
 It was a good game.
 But believe me.
 I didn't push that man."

 Grier's participation in the 1956 Sugar Bowl, as well as the support he received from various communities, is seen by some experts as a milestone in American race relations.

-In 2019, Grier was elected as a member of the Sugar Bowl Hall of Fame.